rkaldung/otrs4-docker/README.md

 Replace DOCKERHOST with the IP / Hostname of your Docker Server.

+The cronjobs are enabled, you can change them via SSH.

 ##Note

 This instance uses mod_perl.
 We needed to modify the Apache config (/etc/httpd/conf.d/zzz_otrs.conf).
 The default configuration checks for mod_perl.c, which does not comply to CentOS which needs mod_perl.so.

 Look at L:18 of the DOCKERFILE for more details.

+The MySQL root user has no password set.
+You need to set it yourself (if needed), or use an external database connection.
+You can change the connection settings in /opt/otrs/Kernel/Config.pm.

 ##System Design